pinobatch/numism/docs/gb_coins.md

 - Something something mid-scanline WX changes (suggested by LIJI)

-To make things easier for some emulator developers during extended periods of development hiatus due to the maintainer's day job, it has been suggested to prototype the Super Game Boy coins in a separate ROM and add them to Numism once complete.
+To make things easier for some emulator developers during long periods of development hiatus due to the day job of Numism's maintainer, it has been suggested to prototype SGB coins in a separate ROM and merge them once complete.

 Results
 -------
-Test each emulator in Game Boy, Super Game Boy, and Game Boy Color mode, and record the lowest score among supported modes.
-Also record the highest score if at least twice the lowest.
-If an emulator requires a boot ROM, use SameBoot.
+Test each emulator in DMG, SGB, and GBC mode, and record the lowest score among supported modes.
+Also record the highest score if at least twice the lowest or 10 coins more than the lowest.
+Use SameBoot in emulators requiring a 256- or 2048-byte boot ROM, and use 256 KiB system software dumped from an authentic SGB accessory if required.

 Divergence between DMG and GBC behavior becomes more noticeable starting in stage 4.
 Because the GBC features of No$gmb are